Riazulhasan3002122/ECE-3118/documentation.md

 # Git Commiting
 After staging a file by adding, we need to create a checkpoint.
 To create a checkpoint we have to write:
 > git commit -m "commiting name"

+# Git Log
+If we want to know how much file we have commited then we will write the following code:
+> git log